 The German Spitz is a fluffy dog with a foxlike face and small pointed ears.
-The dog is known for having a mane-like collar or ruff around his neck and a bushy tail that curls over the dog’s back.
+The dog is known for having a mane-like collar or ruff around his neck and a bushy tail curling over the dog’s back.

-The German Spitz, which is one of the oldest breeds to originate from Central Europe, are popular in Eastern Europe, Australian, and the United Kingdom.
+The German Spitz, one of the oldest breeds to originate from Central Europe, is popular in Eastern Europe, Australia, and the United Kingdom.
 The breed is sometimes mistaken for a Pomeranian. a Keeshond, or an American Eskimo Dog.

-The German Spitz is a relatively small dog, which stands 12 to 15 inches tall and weighs about 25 pounds.
+The adult German Spitz is a relatively small breed dog, which stands 12 to 15 inches tall and weighs about 25 pounds.

 German Spitz breed information

-The German Spitz breed typically is good with children and other dogs but owners should supervise interactions.
-The breed’s high prey drive can make them dangerous to birds and other pocket pets.
+The German Spitz breed typically is good with children and other dogs, but owners should supervise interactions.
+In addition, the breed’s high prey drive can make them dangerous to birds and other pocket pets.

 These small dogs tend to be vocal and require training to control their barking.

 They tend to be lively and are easy to train.
 But they also have an independent streak.
-If you want a clingy dog, this breed might not be the right choice for you.
+So if you want a clingy dog, this breed might not be the right choice for you.

 If you’re planning to buy a German Spitz puppy, be sure to work with a reputable breeder who screens their animals before breeding.

-The dogs are generally healthy but do experience some common health issues:
+The dogs are generally healthy but do experience some common health problems:

 Eye health: The breed is prone to both Progressive Retinal Atrophy and Retinal Dysplasia, both of which can lead to blindness.